Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 # Dackage's SM64 LiveSplit AutoSplitter

 Wanting to add the ability to use course labels, I looked into making my autosplitter version.
 This is
-	functionally very similiar to aglab2's LiveSplit.SuperMario64.asl autosplitter and is what I built off of https://github.com/aglab2/LiveSplitAutoSplitters
+	functionally very similiar to aglab2's "LiveSplit.SuperMario64.asl" autosplitter and is what I built off of https://github.com/aglab2/LiveSplitAutoSplitters

 Notes
 - this is only made for binary ROM hacks of the US version of SM64.
-(Which is most hacks)
+(Which is most hacks) Decomp hacks will not work
 - only full game speedruns were in mind in making this.
 Stage RTA may not work well

 New features and changes